 Adult reproductive development

-A subset of oysters from each treatment were sampled for gamete stage and dominant sex immediately before and after pCO2 treatments (Figure 2) .
-(REFS).
+A subset of oysters were sampled for gamete stage and dominant sex immediately before and after pCO2 treatments (Figure 2) to capture developmental differences among treatments.
+Puget Sound O. lurida reportedly enter reproductive quiescence and resorb residual gametes when temperatures are below 12.5°C (Hopkins 1936, 1937), however recent evidence of low-temperature brooding (10.5°C, Barber et al. 2016) suggests that reproductive activity may occur during warm winters.
+Therefore, gonad tissue was sampled to estimate whether residual gametes were resorbed or developed occurred during winter treatments, and if so whether there was a treatment effect, if male and female gametes responded similarly, and if effects correspond with fecundity..
 Prior to pCO2 exposure, 15 oysters were sampled from O-1, O-2, and F cohorts, and 9 from D cohort.
 After pCO2 exposure, 9, 6, and 15 oysters were sampled from each treatment for O-1/F, D, and O-2 cohorts, respectively (distributed equally among replicates tanks).
 Whole visceral mass was excised and preserved in histology cassettes using the PAXgene Tissue FIX System, then processed for gonad analysis by Diagnostic Pathology Medical Group, Inc. (Sacramento, CA).

 Adult gonad samples were assigned sex and stage using designations adapted from (da Silva, Fuentes, & Villalba, 2009) (Supplementary Materials).
 Sex was assigned as indeterminate (I), male (M), hermaphroditic primarily-male (HPM), hermaphroditic (H), hermaphroditic primarily-female (HPF), and female (F).
 Gonad sex was collapsed into simplified male and female designations for statistical analyses (hermaphroditic-primarily male = male, hermaphroditic-primarily female = female).
 For stage assignment, male and female gametes were assigned stages separately due to the high frequency of hermaphroditism (50.8%).
 Dominant gonad stage was then assigned based on the sex assignment.
 The da Silva gonad stages were applied for early gametogenesis (stage 1), advanced (stage 2), and ripe (stage 3).
 Departures from da Silva’s stage 0, stage 4 (partially spawned), and stage 5 (fully spawned/resorbing) were as follows: stage 0 in this study represented empty follicles, or no presence of male or female gonad tissue; stage 4 represented both spawned and resorbing gonad; this method did not include a separate stage 5, due to the very high frequency of residual gametes, and no distinct partially spawned oysters (see Figure 3, and gonad images in Supplementary Materials).